 Let’s see how we can identify and resolve these issues.
-I see issues with drives on a daily basis in my day job as well as hundreds of questions coming in at Ask The Admin.
+I see issues with drives on a daily basis in my day job as well as hundreds of questions coming in through my blog.
 Let me share some of my troubleshooting tips with you.
-Maybe it will stop the questions ““ but I doubt it!
+Maybe it will stop the questions – but I doubt it!

 These instructions can be used for both internal and external drives but some of the fundamentals might be a little different.
 Like the power cord versus the internal power connector, the USB interface or a IDE connector.
 But use your intuition to guide you.